 All patients will give written informed consent.
 Patients should be registered with the Cancer Research UK Clinical Trials Unit, Beatson West of Scotland Cancer Centre, Glasgow, at the time that patients give informed consent for blood sampling.
 Eligibility will be checked at this time point also.
-Prior to starting therapy, 20 mL of venous blood will be taken, on one occasion, for laboratory analysis.
-Further samples of 20 mL of venous blood will be taken on day 1 of each subsequent pre-operative chemotherapy cycle, on completion of pre-operative chemotherapy, prior to post-operative chemotherapy, on day 1 of each cycle of post-operative chemotherapy, and at the time of any subsequent documented disease relapse.
-Where possible (depending on patient follow-up arrangements at participating Cancer Centres and Cancer Units), 20 mL of venous blood will also be collected at each subsequent follow-up visit after completion of chemotherapy until there is documented disease relapse.
+20 mL of venous blood will be taken prior to starting chemotherapy and on day 1 of each subsequent chemotherapy cycle and at the time of any subsequent documented disease progression.
+Where possible (depending on patient follow-up arrangements at participating Cancer Centres and Cancer Units), 20 mL of venous blood will also be collected at each subsequent follow-up visit after completion of chemotherapy until there is documented disease progression.

 Blood samples will be labelled with the patient's study number and the date on which the sample was taken.
-Buffy coats will be prepared at each collaborating centre and buffy coats and plasma will be stored at -70° C and transferred to the Analytical Services Unit at the Wolfson Wohl Cancer Research Centre, University of Glasgow, at regular intervals (depending on storage capacity at site).
+Buffy coats will be prepared at each collaborating centre and buffy coats and plasma will be stored at -70° C and transferred to the Translational Pharmacology Laboratory at the Wolfson Wohl Cancer Research Centre, University of Glasgow, at regular intervals (depending on storage capacity at site) .
 Subsequently, buffy coat samples will be transferred for analysis of RTL to the Department of Medical Biosciences, Umea University, Sweden.
-Plasma for the analysis of secreted senescence-associated proteins will be transferred to the Max-Planck-Research Group on Stem Cell Aging, Ulm University, Germany.
-Analysis of the other biomarkers of cellular senescence, and of cytokeratin-18, will be performed by the Analytical Services Unit at the Wolfson Wohl Cancer Research Centre, University of Glasgow.
+Analysis of the other biomarkers of telomere-associated genes, cellular senescence, and of biomarkers of drug-induced changes in cellular function, will be performed by the Translational Pharmacology Laboratory at the Wolfson Wohl Cancer Research Centre, University of Glasgow.